thanhson1085/DemoCoin/docs/setup_project.md

 ## Setup the project
 As you know, Ethereum Smart Contract use Solidity programing language.
-So we have to intall the compiler called `Solc`.
+So we have to install the compiler called `Solc`.

 Open your terminal, and install Solc via NPM:
 ```